Corps Bavaria Munich: Couleur

 Bavaria is known for their white-blue-white ribbon on golden ground.
 On special occasions the Bavarians also wear a white student Cap.
 New members (Füchse) have a ribbon with the colours white-blue on golden ground.

 History

 Landshut

-The Corps was founded on 30 November 1806 at the University of Landshut, which today is the Ludwig Maximilan University of Munich.
-Founding President was Joseph Count of Armansperg.
-He later became Bavarian Minister vor inner-, outer-, and financial affairs.
-As a minister for inner affairs he guaranteed the moving of the Corps from Landshut to Munich in 1827.
-In 1832 Armansperg became Archchancellor of the Kingdom of Greece.
+The Corps was founded on 30 November 1806 at the Ludwig-Maximilians-Universität in Landshut, which today is LMU Munich (Ludwig-Maximilians-Universität München).
+The founding president was Joseph Count of Armansperg.
+He later became Bavarian Minister for inner-, outer-, and financial affairs.
+As a minister for inner affairs, he guaranteed the moving of the Corps from Landshut to Munich in 1827.
+In 1832, Armansperg became Archchancellor of the Kingdom of Greece.

 Another founding member was Carl Joseph Anton Mittermaier, one of the best known Law Professors in the 19th Century.
-He was president of the Universities of Heidelberg and Landshut and later became President of the first democratic Parliament in Germany in 1848.
+He was president of Heidelberg University and the Ludwig-Maximilians-Universität München in Landshut and later became President of the first democratic Parliament in Germany in 1848.